 This is a brilliantly designed, outdoor wooden park.
 The ramps flow really well and the skate park has a relaxed feel that encourages riding the ramps instead of just nailing tricks.
 Inspired by the surfing heritage of Newquay, park builders; Fearless Ramps have produced a park that never lets you stop skating like a continuous wooden breaker and it provides an enjoyable old-school skating experience.

 The park is set up in the Water World complex and houses a swimming pool as well as shops and a cafe so everything is taken care of for a good day out.
-There is also a safety equipment hire section where helmets and wrist guards can be bought or rented.
+There is also a safety equipment hire section where helmets and wrist guards can be bought or rented - our personal favorite.

 Prissick Plaza, Middlesbrough